 How do we pay our CLIA certificate fees?

-All CLIA fee payments should be submitted to the CMS contractor in Charlotte, NC.
+All CLIA fee payments should be submitted to the CMS contractor in Portlan, OR.
 SC DHEC DOES NOT accept payment for CLIA certificates.
 All fees are payable to the following mailing address:

 CLIA Laboratory Program

 All fees must be paid by CHECK or MONEY ORDER .
-Credit Card payments are not accepted at this time.
+Credit Card payments can now be made online by visiting www.pay.gov.

 How do we make changes (i.e. address, Lab Director, name, ownership, etc.) to our CLIA certificate?